Why Shopify Is Rewriting Your Emails to store+123@shopifyemail.com

 Why did this suddenly start happening?

-• Direct Answer: Shopify and inbox providers have tightened their rules.
+• Answer: Shopify and inbox providers have tightened their rules.
 Shopify is now more aggressive about rewriting unauthenticated mail.

 • The Context: Enforcement of the 2024-2025 bulk sender rules means "best effort" authentication is no longer accepted.